 How to Prevent Future Clogs?

 The best way to prevent future clogs is to make sure that you don’t dispose of your coffee ground in the sink.
-We also recommend you use a high-quality mesh drain strainer.
+I also recommend you use a high-quality mesh drain strainer.
 It’ll prevent all the nonliquids, descaled elements, including coffee grounds, from flowing down the drain.

 You’ll only need to place the mesh drain strainer on your sink drain and it’ll start catching all the solid particles.
 It’ll come in handy even if you dispose of your coffee grounds in the sink mistakenly.